benjimin/pywebcorp/README.md

 The recommended approach for python web access (and used by pip and conda) is the requests library.
-This incorporates the urllib3 library, which differentiates from previous urllibs in support for connection reuse (which is particularly appropriate to NTLM).
-All urllibs utilise httplib.
+This incorporates the urllib3 library, which differentiates from previous urllibs in support for connection reuse (which is particularly appropriate to NTLM because the handshake is once per connection).
+All urllibs use httplib.